gordonbondon/gordonbondon/README.md

 ### Hey, I'm Artem! 👋

-Between dealing with complex codes at my `$DAYJOB` and enjoying life outside engineering I occasionally try to share some of the thing I've done.
+Between dealing with complex codes at my `$DAYJOB` and enjoying life outside engineering I occasionally try to share things I've done.

 Here are some of them: